PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### 3.18.3.
 Update Transit Gateway (TGW) Route Tables

-> &#8505; For GWLB model, the TGW routing for Outbound and EastWest (OB/EW) traffic is the same as previous TGW models.
+> &#8505; For GWLB Centralized Outbound, the TGW routing for Outbound and EastWest (OB/EW) traffic is the same as previous TGW models.
+Spokes send all traffic to TGW.
 Spoke TGW RT directs all traffic to Security VPC.
 Security TGW RT has routes to reach all spoke VPCs for return traffic.
 >
->For OB/EW flows, the GWLB doesn't come into play until traffic comes into the Security VPC from TGW
+>For OB/EW flows, the GWLB doesn't come into play until traffic comes into the Security VPC from TGW before being forwarded to a GWLB endpoint.

 - First investigate Transit Gateway Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.